fjuton/meowcloud/README.md

 # install all node dependencies
 npm i
 npm run build
-# files should be builded into ./dist
+# files should be built into ./dist
 # now use something like tampermonkey or setup a google extension and run it at document-start to make it work
 # enjoy :3
 ```